 15. n8n (Self-Hosted)

-Pat's take: Replaced my $50/month Zapier and does 10x more.
-I run 17 workflows: auto-queuing research topics (5 Perplexity + 5 Gemini daily), routing agent notifications to Mattermost, syncing data between Sheets/WordPress/WooCommerce, triggering publishing workflows.
+Pat’s take: Replaced my $50/month Zapier and does far more.
+I run 17 workflows: auto-queuing research topics, routing agent notifications to Mattermost, syncing data between Sheets, WordPress, and WooCommerce, and triggering publishing workflows — connective ops work I used to handle manually.
 Self-hosting needs a server and basic Docker comfort.
-For non-technical creators, the cloud plan at $24/month is still cheaper and more capable than Zapier.
+For non-technical operators, the cloud plan at $24/month is still cheaper and more capable than Zapier.

 Rating: 5/5